rhoering/RuneOS/x86_64-readme.txt

-Please note I am using the 01_raspberrypi tree for the x86_64 packages as I do not want to create a new root level for x86_64 without the RuneAudio teams guidance.
+Please note I am using the 01_raspberrypi tree for the x86_64 packages.
+I do not want to create a new root level for x86_64 without the RuneAudio teams guidance.